samiranrl/Carrom_rl/README.md

 > A Pygame+Pymunk Carrom Simulation Testbed for reinforcement learning.

 ## To Do
-Rest:

 Samiran

-- Time limit of 1 strike, full rangeof motion Samiran [3.5 times, striaght]
+- FLipping the board for Player 2

 - Actual carrom  Samiran

-- FLipping the board for Player 2

 - Optimize for speed

 - Stochasticity [now] Server takes a random seed,

-- theta
+- theta (should I fix this?)